danielquinn/aparecium/README.md

   URL(s) of the blog(s) you want to read, and the username/password you'll have to use for each.
 * Run `python aparecium.py`
+* Put this URL into your feed reader: `http://127.0.0.1:5000/my-friend` where `my-friend` is the name you gave in `config.json`.

 ## Colophon